return42/sphkerneldoc/linux_src_doc/include/uapi/linux/openvswitch_h.rst

     value.

 OVS_ACTION_ATTR_PUSH_VLAN
-    Push a new outermost 802.1Q header onto the packet.
+    Push a new outermost 802.1Q or 802.1ad header onto the packet.

 OVS_ACTION_ATTR_POP_VLAN
-    Pop the outermost 802.1Q header off the packet.
+    Pop the outermost 802.1Q or 802.1ad header from the packet.

 OVS_ACTION_ATTR_SAMPLE
     Probabilitically executes actions, as specified in